dauphongxd/SimpleEncryptionCLI/README.md

 2. Open a terminal or command prompt and navigate to the directory containing the Java files.

-3. Compile the Java files:
+3. Compile the Java files: javac Driver.java Logger.java Encryption.java

-4. Run the program: java Driver logfile.txt

-Replace `logfile.txt` with the desired name for your log file.
+4. Run the program: java Driver logfile.txt (Replace `logfile.txt` with the desired name for your log file.)

 ## Usage